 What is education like in Greece?

 Education in Greece is comprehensive and diverse, offering both public and private options.
-It is compulsory for children aged six to fifteen and consists of primary, secondary, and higher education.
+Compulsory education is for children aged six to fifteen and consists of primary, secondary, and higher education.

 Is the education system in Greece good?